 - carer’s allowance; and

-Where the applicant is exempt from meeting the financial requirement, the applicant must provide detailed evidence that his/her partner can maintain and accommodate himself/herself, the applicant and any dependants adequately in the UK without recourse to public funds.
+Where the applicant is exempt from meeting the financial requirement, he/she must provide detailed evidence that his/her partner can maintain and accommodate himself/herself, the applicant and any dependants adequately in the UK.
+They will not be able to have access to public funds.

 Adequate Accommodation Requirement